erikmd/git-scripts/README.md

   If the REMOTE argument is omitted, it defaults to "origin".
   REMOTE must point to a GitHub repository.

-  This command creates (or *overrides*) a local branch named "pr/ID", matching the source branch for PR #ID submitted in the REMOTE repo.
+  This command creates (and overwrites) a local branch named "pr/ID", matching the source branch for PR #ID submitted in the REMOTE repo.

 See also: